Skip Navigation. Skip to content

 3. University Officials cannot be the primary negotiator when negotiating agreements, including licensing and sponsored research agreements, with the University on behalf of a business entity.
 The University Official must either engage their own counsel or depend on the business entity's personnel to negotiate agreements.

-4. The University shall manage all subsequent relationships with a business entity in which the University has accepted equity at armslength and in a fair manner pursuant to relevant University policies and guidelines.
+4. The University shall manage all subsequent relationships with a business entity in which the University has accepted equity at arm’s length and in a fair manner pursuant to relevant University policies and guidelines.
 For example, University inventions should be made available for licensing to appropriate companies and should not automatically be made exclusively available to business entities in which the University has taken equity.
 At the same time, holding equity in a business entity should not preclude that entity from licensing any invention when that entity is best able to develop and/or commercialize the invention.

-6. Oversight of Conflict Management Plans.
-The ICOI Committee verifies compliance with the Conflict Management Plan at least annually and modifies the plan to address any issues that arise.
+8. Oversight of Management PlansThe ICOI Committee verifies compliance with the Management Plan at least annually and modifies the plan to address any issues that arise.